-My repetition in these last paragraphs has been intentional, because the truth so easily escapes us.
+My repetition in this section has been intentional, because the truth so easily escapes us.
 Let this be the sum of the matter:

 Anything whose objective and true nature we can apprehend only through revealing description, including scientific description, can hardly be said to possess a nature independent of mind, thought, language, or meaning.